glowkeeper/Enervator/README.md

 ### Value Algorithm

-The aim is to incentivise lower energy consumption, not price variations, so EOR shall use the 2017 global average residential electricity price of US$98.16 as a constant.
+The aim is to incentivise lower energy consumption, not energy price variations, so EOR shall use the 2017 global average residential electricity price of US$98.16 as a constant.

 A simple value algorithm would be to derive the value of a single EOR by taking the product of US$98.16 and annual global average per capita energy consumption.
 For example: